 \subsection{Overview}

-As depicted in \cref{fig: structure}, Griffon-V2 employs an auto-regression paradigm, seamlessly integrating referring and grounding tasks within a unified language modeling objective.
-For a given input image $X_v$, we leverage a visual encoder, adapted to high-resolution by bilinear interpolation from the pretrained EVA2-CLIP-L/14@336 \cite{sun2023eva} model to extract high-resolution visual features (\eg over 1K).
+As depicted in Figure \ref{fig: structure}(a), Griffon v2 employs an auto-regression paradigm, seamlessly integrating referring and grounding tasks within a unified language modeling objective.
+For a given input image $X_v$, we leverage a visual encoder, adapted to high-resolution by bilinear interpolation from the pre-trained EVA2-CLIP-L/14@336 \cite{sun2023eva} model to extract high-resolution visual features (\textit{e.g.} over 1K).
 Simultaneously, the designed down-sampling projector transforms these image features into visual embedding tokens $H_v$.
 In cases where a user customizes a visual prompt $X_{q}$ with a screenshot or an additional target image, region embeddings $H_{q}$ are derived from the visual referring image using the visual tokenizer.
 Meanwhile, we inherently support language references, $X_{ins}$, to identify objects, such as textual descriptions and coordinates, which are projected into text embeddings as $H_{ins}$ after tokenization.
-Subsequently, the visual prompt or text embeddings together with image embeddings undergo processing using the LLM, specifically LLaMA2-13B \cite{touvron2023llama}, resulting in the generation of the desired answer $X_a$.
-Notably, the representation of bounding boxes eschews the use of special tokens and specialized heads and instead incorporate textual numerical values, thereby maintaining simplicity.
+Subsequently, the visual prompt or text embeddings together with image embeddings undergo processing using the LLM, specifically Llama2-13B \cite{touvron2023llama}, resulting in the generation of the desired answer $X_a$.
+Notably, the representation of bounding boxes eschews the use of special tokens and specialized heads and instead incorporates textual numerical values, thereby maintaining simplicity.